What Makes Covenant Children's Unique?

 As a freestanding children's hospital, our ED is dedicated to pediatric

 patients.
-We see over 25,000 pediatric emergency visits a year - making
+We see more - over 25,000 a year - pediatric emergency visits

 department with a robust complement of Pediatric Emergency Medicine physicians.